Check battery usage

 You can also see when your device was last connected to a charger and the last charge level.

 Adjust settings to improve battery life

 While viewing your battery usage, you might get a suggestion like Enable Auto-Brightness or Adjust Display Brightness.
-This is because iOS determined that changing these settings could improve your battery life.
+This is because the software determined that changing these settings could improve your battery life.

 Use Low Power Mode